‘God is dead and doesn’t watch’: Easter week tomb robbing on Peru’s north coast

 Regulation: punishment and attitude change

 Because the connection of looting to Easter Week is well-known, the potential to educate the public and regulate the practice during Easter is taken very seriously in Peru.
 The newspapers print reminders that the practice is illegal and warnings that the penalties for looting are steep.
-At the moment, looters face up to three to eight years in prison and there is some talk that this penalty will increase soon.
+At the moment, looters face from three to eight years in prison and there is some talk that this penalty will increase soon.

 Guarding committees have been established which work with local police to monitor archaeological sites that are likely to be looted during Easter Week.
 These committees are not only made up of archaeologists and museum staff, but local residents and other volunteers.
 In other words, there is an increase in site protection and vigilance during Easter AND there is a concerted effort to involve and educate the public about protection of the ancient past.